 If you’re facing pain during or after surgery or treatment, you don’t have to “tough it out.”
 Talk to your healthcare team and work with them to find a cause and a solution.
 The tips below can help you cope and take on this challenge, too, with confidence:

 - Talk with your doctor – make sure your team knows how much it hurts.
 Use the 0-to-10 pain scale, where zero means no pain and 10 means the worst pain.
 Tell your doctor exactly where it hurts, when it hurts and what the pain feels like.
 Also share any medications taken or other remedies you’ve tried.
 If you use a pain diary (a log of your pain occurrences), bring it with you.
 These journals can be powerful tools for you and your doctor to combat pain.
-For help in starting one, print this journal form found in our Newly Diagnosed Resource Kit Treatment Navigator.
+For help in starting one, check out our Newly Diagnosed Treatment Navigator.